bedirhansahin/DjangoApp/README.md

 ## Create a new User

 Run ```python manage.py createsuperuser``` and follow commands.
+Or you can use this user to enter the admin page:
+Username: guest
+Password: guest123

 ## Technologies I used while designing the project: